Rigidity in etale motivic stable homotopy theory: The motivic category

-\end{lemma} \begin{proof} We will put $f = f_0$, etc. Consider $f^*_{pre}: \SH(\PSh(\scr C_0)) \to \SH(\PSh(\scr C))$.
-What we are attempting to prove is equivalent to saying that $f^*_{pre}$ preserves hypercomplete sheaves.
-Suppose first that $F$ is $n$-truncated for some $n$.
-Then so is $f^*_{pre} F$ and we need to show it is a sheaf (automatically hypercomplete).
+(a) Consider $f^*_{pre}: \SH(\PSh(\scr C_0)) \to \SH(\PSh(\scr C))$.
+It suffices to show that $f^*_{pre}$ preserves $N$-truncated (whence automatically hypercomplete) sheaves.
+Since $F$ is $N$-truncated so is $f^*_{pre} F$ and we need to show it is a sheaf (automatically hypercomplete).
 By the coherence assumption, this happens if (and only if) $f^*_{pre} F$ (1) takes finite coproducts to products, and (2) satisfies descent for morphisms of the form $f_j^*(Y_j \to X_j)$, where $Y_j \to X_j \in \scr C_j$ is a covering.
-Since finite limits commute with filtered colimits, condition (1) is clear.
-For condition (2), we are dealing with a totalization instead of a finite limit.
-However, the homotopy groups of a totalizations of an $n$-truncated diagram are determined by finite limits \cite[Proposition 1.2.4.5(5)]{lurie-ha}, and hence do commute with filtered colimits.
-This settles the case (a) where $F$ is $n$-truncated.
+Since finite limits commute with filtered colimits in spaces, condition (1) is clear.
+For condition (2), we are dealing with a totalization (i.e. limit of a cosimplicial diagram) instead of a finite limit.
+However, the homotopy groups of a totalizations of an $N$-truncated diagram are determined by finite limits \cite[Proposition 1.2.4.5(5)]{lurie-ha}, and hence do commute with filtered colimits.

-For the case (b), we note that using both case (a) and Lemma \ref{lemm:SH-compact-objects}(1).
+(b) Note that using both case (a) and Lemma \ref{lemm:SH-compact-objects}(1).
 This was to be proved. \end{proof}

 In order to apply the above lemma, we need some preparations.